Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 Signs your hair is well-moisturized:

-- Bounces back when stretched
+- Bounces back when stretched, indicating good elasticity

-- Less frizz and flyaways
+- Less frizz and fewer flyaways

-- Natural shine and luster
+- Natural shine and luster without product buildup

-- Fewer split ends
+- Fewer split ends and less breakage

 7. Improves Skin Complexion

-- Improved skin tone and texture
+- Improves overall skin tone and texture

-- Reduced tension lines on the forehead
+- Reduces tension lines on the forehead

 For more skincare tips, check out our guide on nighttime skincare routine.